AgoraIO-Extensions/Agora-Unreal-RTC-SDK/Agora-Unreal-SDK-Blueprint-Example/README.md

 Finally, you can package the iOS project (*File->Package Project->iOS*).

-Also IOS should Add this Code to your target
+Also iOS should add this Code to your target

 ![unrealMacPlugins](../ReadmePicture/iospackage2.jpg)